AllanGamal/staffCover/README.md

 <h4>The application is garbage with any larger sets</h4>
 <img src="/images/np.png" >
  <p>
-   I've tried my algorithmen to calculate every possible combinations of fitters covering stations, and it worked flawless.
+   I've tried my algorithmen to calculate every possible combinations of fitters covering stations, and it worked flawlessly.
 But I only tried it with relative small data sets (the idea was to have a data set at leat 5x).
 When increasing the data set with about 30%, the calculation will slow down significally.
-Consider this: You want to calculate the shortest path between a number of destinations, and you will have to calculate every possible outcomes first, but for every new destination you introduce, you will introduce a great number of complexity in the system and it will be compounding for every element you introduce, making the calculation exponentially harder/longer to solve for every new introduction to the data set.
-This makes the problem an NP-complete (such problems are not believed to be efficiently solvable for large sets of data).
+Consider this: You want to calculate the shortest path between a number of destinations, and you will have to calculate every possible outcome first.
+However, for every new destination you introduce, you will increase the complexity of the system, compounding with every new element, making the calculation exponentially harder and longer to solve.
+This makes the problem NP-complete, meaning that such problems are not believed to be efficiently solvable for large sets of data.
   </p>

  <p>